iamsuryasonar/webdev-notes/README.md

 We use async/await when you have some asynchronous operation to do. let say a fetch request from a server, which is an asynchronous task, i.e result will be delivered in future. so when we have to wait for the fetch data we use async/await.

-While the async function is suspended, the function's state is saved, and the event loop is free to continue processing other tasks or events.
-The suspended function's context, including local variables and the current execution position, is stored in a data structure called a "Promise Jobs" queue or microtask queue.
+While the async function is suspended, the function's state is saved, and the event loop is free to continue processing other tasks or events in the call stack.
+The suspended function's context, including local variables and the current execution position, is stored to be later placed in microtask queue after asynchronous operation is resolved.

 When the awaited promise is settled (resolved or rejected), the corresponding microtask is placed in the microtask queue.
 The event loop then picks up this microtask and resumes the execution of the suspended async function, restoring its context from where it left off.